chrispalazzolo/fbxasciitojs/README.md

 fbxasciitojs
 =======

-A nodejs module to parses FBX/Filmbox (.fbx) files to javascript or JSON.
+A nodejs module to parses FBX/Filmbox (.fbx) ASCII files (not binary) to javascript or JSON.

 Overview
 --------